Latros/Base-Front-end-Project/README.md

-This week I spent a large chunk amount of time learning the ins & outs of Grunt, Yeoman & Bower (henceforth referred to as GYB).
+This week I spent a large chunk amount of time learning the ins & outs of Grunt, Yeoman & Bower (in this article henceforth referred to as GYB).
 I've been using them for awhile, but mostly by copying other peoples Grunt tasks and never truly hunkering down to *learn* them.
 That's what I did this week.

 I'm by no means an expert, but I definitely feel comfortable enough with each to confidently say "if you're a developer who ISN'T using these, you're *probably* taking crazy pills, or just don't know any better".
 Either way, if you read through this article, hopefully you'll see the light :)